Input

 account_collection

-Account collections are used to be able to pick accounts from a certain range of accounts.
+With account collections you are able to select accounts from a certain range of accounts.

 range attribute

-An account collection needs to be accompanied with a range attribute.
+An account collection always needs the range attribute.

 {% input custom.benefit_in_kind.range as:account_collection range:"6" %}

-On the left side, the selected accounts are shown.
+On the left side you see the selected accounts.

 Ranges can be further refined by using comma's and/or double underscores.
 The comma's will select individual account ranges.
 For example: